wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt.md

     * Secrets
 ```

-The Services, Webhooks, and Secrets above all have a hard dependency to the environment. _If the environment is deleted all assets within the environment will also be deleted._ The same hard dependency applies to all child assets.
-Another example, If the version within the service is deleted the endpoint will also be deleted but not the service.
+The services, webhooks, and secrets in the example all have a hard dependency to the environment. _If the environment is deleted all assets within the environment will also be deleted._ The same hard dependency applies to all child assets.
+Another example, if the version within the service is deleted, the endpoint will also be deleted but not the service.

-The relationship between Service Assets, Webhooks, and Secrets is a soft dependency.
-If a Webhook is deleted neither of the other two will be affected.
-However, this may break integrations where the webhook was being used i.e. in a catalog item.
+The relationship between service assets, webhooks, and secrets is a soft dependency.
+If a webhook is deleted, neither of the other two will be affected.
+However, this may break integrations where the webhook was being used, for example, in a catalog item.

-Assets within an environment can be combined to create catalog items that consumers can then subscribe to and use.
+You can combine assets within an environment to create catalog items that consumers can then subscribe to and use.

 ## Synchronize your environment with a gateway

 Using agents is the recommended way to add service assets to your environment.
-When a discovery agent is installed on your gateway it will auto-discover service assets and add them to your environment in AMPLIFY Central.
-The traceability agent will send API traffic logs from your gateway to AMPLIFY Central, where you can then view and analyze it.
+When a discovery agent is installed on your gateway, the agent will auto-discover service assets and add them to your environment in AMPLIFY Central.
+The traceability agent will send API traffic logs from your gateway to AMPLIFY Central, where you can then view and analyze the logs.

-For more information on agents, please see:
+For more information about the agents, see:

 * [Discovery and Traceability Agents for API Manager](/docs/central/connect-api-manager/).
 * [Discovery and Traceability Agents for AWS Gateway](/docs/central/connect-aws-gateway/).

 To manually synchronize your environment, you can use the [AMPLIFY Central CLI](/docs/central/cli_central/cli_apiservices) or the [AMPLIFY Central APIs](https://apicentral.axway.com/apis/docs).
 Note that changes in your deployment will not be automatically synchronized with AMPLIFY Central.